Marxist–Leninist Party of the Philippines

 The Marxist–Leninist Party of the Philippines (Marxista–Leninistang Partido ng Pilipinas) is a communist party in the Philippines with an ongoing conflict with the Philippine government through its armed wing, the Rebolusyonaryong Hukbong Bayan (RHB).

+History

-The group, which operates mainly in Central Luzon, formed in 1998, when it broke away from the Communist Party of the Philippines because of ideological differences.
+The group, which operates mainly in Central Luzon, was formed in 1998, when it broke away from the Communist Party of the Philippines because of ideological differences.

+In 2002, the first the surrender of some leaders began, especially due to the harsh conditions they were in at the mountain camps.
+On March 3 of 2003, members of the MLPP-RHB members killed a Tanod in Purok 1, barangay Barruya, Pampanga.

+In May 4 of 2003, ten Marxist–Leninist Party of the Philippines-Rebolusyonaryong Hukbong Bayan (MLPP-RHB) were killed after an encounter with government forces in Barangay Taposo in Candelaria, Zambales 24th Infantry Battalion, found two M14 rifles, an M16 rifle, four grenades, 307 bullets for an M-60, a two-way radio, a binocular, 22 backpacks containing the insurgents’ personal belongings and documents said army members.